USS Blue Ridge (ID-2432)

 The first USS Blue Ridge (ID-2432) was a steamship in the United States Navy.
 The ship was named for the Blue Ridge Mountains.

 Service history

 In commercial service, 1891–1918

-Blue Ridge was originally constructed as the Great Lakes passenger steamer Virginia built by Globe Iron Works at Cleveland, Ohio.
+Blue Ridge was originally constructed as the Great Lakes passenger steamer Virginia built by Globe Iron Works Company at Cleveland, Ohio.
 The ship was launched in 1891 and was operated by the Goodrich Transit Company between Chicago, Illinois and Milwaukee, Wisconsin.

 In 1893, during the Chicago World's Fair, the ship and the whaleback steamer SS Christopher Columbus competed against each other in races.

 In US Navy service, 1918–1919

 Virginia was purchased on 19 April 1918 for use as a Navy transport at Manitowoc, Wisconsin once America entered World War I. The ship was renamed Blue Ridge (ID-2432) and commissioned on 17 October 1918.

 On 28 December 1918, the ship arrived at the Boston Navy Yard from the Great Lakes.
 While undergoing repairs, the war ended and eliminated the need for further service.
 While still at the Navy Yard, the ship's name was changed to Avalon on 18 August 1919.